Seyij/norman/README.md

 #a user interface should appear
 ```

+### Deeplabcut compatibility

+When labelling frames to train Deeplabcut to track mice or rats, please ensure the labels are added in the right order with the correct text.
+This is to ensure the output csv from deeplabcut analysis is compatible with the NORMAN system.
+The list of labels is: nose, l_ear, r_ear, tailbase.
+L_ear refers to left ear, r_ear refers the right ear, and tailbase refers to where the tail connects to the main body of the mouse.

 ### Video to DI walkthrough

 This section will take you through the basic steps required to get a DI from a video and to visualise NORMAN'S labelling, both using the provided user interface and with code.
 Make sure you are in the conda environment with norman and deeplabcut installed before proceeding.
 Please note that the user interface is primarily for demonstration purposes.
 To fully take advantage of NORMAN and process in batches for your own application, the code method is what you should use.